Cars Brands that start with B

 Bedelia Logo

-Bedelia is a French car brand founded in 1910 by coal traders Henri Deveaux and Robert Bourbeau.
+Bedelia is a French car brand founded in 1910 by coal traders Henri Devaux and Robert Bourbeau.
 According to legend, the reason for this decision was a motorcycle accident.
-It was decided to create a safe way to travel.
-The design of the brand’s car was simple and unusual.
-Rather, it resembled a light-operated cart.
-They were cyclecars.
-Ease of use especially attracted the buyer.
-During its existence – until 1925, 2000 copies were produced.
-Today there are only six operating Bedelia cars left in the world.
+It was decided to create a safe way of transportation.
+The design of the brand car was simple and unusual.
+Rather, it resembled a cart with a light drive.
+These were velomobiles.
+The buyer was especially attracted by the simplicity of operation.
+During its existence – until 1925 – 2000 copies were produced.
+Today, there are only six operating Bedelia vehicles left in the world.

 Bedford Vehicles